 About the Photo

-The photo in the header above is taken at the Carhenge roadside stop in Alliance, Nebraska.
-Find the best deal, compare prices, and read what other travelers have to say at TripAdvisor about visiting Alliance, Nebraska.
+The photo in the header above was taken by Linda Aksomitis at the Carhenge roadside stop in Alliance, Nebraska, USA.